-Another rapid win for French Open favourite Swiatek
+Another rapid win for Swiatek but Halep exits

-French Open: Iga Swiatek beats Alison Riske at Roland Garros
+French Open: Iga Swiatek beats Alison Riske but Simona Halep loses

 Last updated on .From the section Tennis